PM Modi to Host Indian Stars of Paralympic Games Today, Most Successful Season Yet | Latest India News | ExBulletin

 This clearly shows that India has done well, said Minister Anurag Thakur.
 Our number of medals has increased by about five times.
 It is a great achievement.

-Prime Minister Narendra Modi has personally spoken to all the Paralympians who have won a medal for the country.
+Prime Minister Narendra Modi spoke personally with every Paralympian who has won a medal for the country.
 He said on Sunday that India’s historic medal harvest at the Tokyo Paralympic Games will be remembered by every Indian and motivated generations of athletes.

 |